 Are you tired of feeling stressed and anxious by debt?
 You’re not alone.
 Today I’m sharing tips on the best way to pay off debt.

 A recent study showed that 80% of Americans have some form of debt, such as car loans, unpaid credit card balances, student loans, medical bills, mortgages, or a combination of those.

 Fortunately, you can decide to change your life today by learning how to handle your money.
 Yes, it will take some serious dedication.
 But if you’re ready to break free from debt, it is definitely possible!

-Below I’ll share some helpful strategies and tips that you can use to create a debt payoff plan that works best for you.
+Below I’ll share two popular methods for paying off your debt so you can create a plan that works best for you.

 Why you need a debt payoff plan

 It’s important to figure out a debt payoff plan for yourself.
 When you work towards paying off debt, this can improve your finances, such as:

 - You’ll save money by reducing the amount of interest paid over time.
 This is especially beneficial if you have high-interest credit card debt.

 - Once you get out of debt, you can direct your full focus on saving money and other financial goals.

 - Paying off debt quickly can help improve your credit score.